Solutions for automated cladding operations used in manufacturing and maintenance

 - Cladding of piping and manifolds is common in petrochemical industry applications and for power plant equipment; in the aeronautic industry, components for aircraft engine components are also often reinforced using this process.

-- The TIGer technology is the outcome of a technological development by POLYSOUDE, a variant of GTAW Hot Wire cladding.
+- Invented in 2013, the TIGer bi-cathode weld overlay technology is the outcome of a technological development by POLYSOUDE, a variant of GTAW Hot Wire cladding.
 The basic principle involves the juxtaposition of two GTAW arcs, organized and controlled to be combined into one single arc with the calorific value of the combination of both powers, but with characteristics which are unusual for such intensities.

 - The addition of the wire, preheated using the Joule effect via the control of a third current source, enables the special profile of the weld pool to be used and to considerably improve the efficiency of the procedure.